AY2223S1-CS2103T-T12-2/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in parameters (such as `help`, `list_contact`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+- Contact and Task names must be unique and only contain alphanumeric characters and spaces.<br>
+  e.g. `add_contact n/John Doe` is valid, but `add_contact n/John!` is invalid.

 </div>

 ### Viewing help: `help`